amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 # Azure Active Directory Baseline Configuration for MLZ
-This document outlines the main steps an MLZ tenant owner should complete to secure Azure AD.
+This document provides key steps for deploying and securing Azure Active Directory for Mission Landing Zone.

 > **Note**:
 Some steps require Azure AD P2 licensing for privileged users within the environment.
 Alternative steps are included in case licenses are not available during initial configuration.